nixztez/Arch-Install/README.md

 # Arch-Install

-Prerequisites: a drive that can be wiped.
-If dual booting, enough with remaining space to create partitions.
+**Prerequisites:** A drive that can be wiped, or if dual booting, enough with remaining space to create partitions for Arch.

+**Always** check if the correct partition and drive is used when executing a command as the examples throughout this tutorial might not be the correct for you.

+Throughout this tutorial vim is used, and that is interchangeable with nano if you don't know how to use vim.
+If you accidentally open vim, close it with **:q!**.

 ## Load appropriate keyboard layout
 An example of how to load the swedish layout: